-Q: What is the difference between in Intentional Interim Pastor (IIP) and a Call Pastor?
+Q: What is the difference between Pastor Carroll, the Intentional Interim Pastor (IIP), and a Call Pastor?

-A: An Intentional Interim Pastor (IIP) provides a bridge when a congregation has experienced a long-term pastorate and needs to create a bridge between the old and new.
-An IIP will serve King of Kings for about a year, prior to the selection of the next Call pastor.
-The role of the IIP includes preaching God’s Word; providing leadership, support, and mentoring to our leadership team through modeling and training; leading the regular meetings of the church while providing unity among the leadership team; acting as a liaison with the Synod and the ELCA; and performing general Pastoral duties as requested.
-An IIP signs a contract with our congregation and is compensated the same as the Pastor, including benefits and other expenses.
+A: Pastor Carroll, the Intentional Interim Pastor (IIP), provides a bridge when a congregation has experienced a long-term pastorate and needs to create a bridge between the old and new.
+Pastor Carroll will serve King of Kings for a year to 18 months, prior to the selection of the next Call pastor.
+The role of Pastor Carroll includes preaching God’s Word; providing leadership, support, and mentoring to our leadership team through modeling and training; leading the regular meetings of the church while providing unity among the leadership team; acting as a liaison with the Synod and the ELCA; and performing general pastoral duties as requested.
+An IIP signs a contract with our congregation and is compensated the same as the pastor, including benefits and other expenses.

-A Call Pastor becomes the permanent Pastor of our congregation.
-Candidate names are provided by the Bishop’s office to the Call Pastor Search Team (which will be in place by mid year 2018) and the Council.
+A Call Pastor becomes the permanent pastor of our congregation.
+Candidate names are provided by the Bishop’s office to the Call Pastor Search Team (which will be in place by November 2018) and the Council.
 Candidates are interviewed by these groups and they will listen to candidates preach.
 Once a finalist is determined, that person preaches a sermon at King of Kings and the congregation has an opportunity to vote and offer a pastoral call to that finalist.

-Q: What if we don’t like the IIP?
+Q: What if we don’t like Pastor Carroll, the IIP?

-A: The IIP will serve our congregation for a specific period of time under contract, and the leadership style of the IIP may be different from the current Pastor.
-If a serious issue develops, language in the contract signed between the IIP and the Church Council allows either party to break the contract.
+A: Pastor Carroll will serve our congregation for a specific period of time under contract, and his leadership style may be different from the previous pastor.
+If a serious issue develops, language in the contract signed between Pastor Carroll and the Church Council allows either party to break the contract.

-If you have any questions about this process or have other questions about the transition in general, please contact a Transition Team member (Chris Jordan, Anna Salem, Steve Miller, Julie Yoder, Barb Nies, Jerry Holland, Howie Mansfield, or Anita Leitgeb) or a Council member (Barb Winkel, Doug Keim, Niel Zuern, Pat Lebel, Jenna Wysokowski, or Alison Woytowich).
+If you have any questions about this process or have other questions about the transition in general, please contact a Transition Team member (Chris Jordan, Anna Salem, Steve Miller, Julie Yoder, Barb Nies, Jerry Holland, Howie Mansfield, or Anita Leitgeb) or a Council member (Barb Winkel, Doug Keim, Niel Zuern, Pat Lebel, Jenna Wysokowski, or Greg Yoder).

 We are grateful for your continued prayerful support!